Deepanshusuman/babymanual/README.md

-# 👶 New Baby Manual
+👶 New Baby Manual

-Welcome to the **New Baby Manual**, a lovingly curated guide for caring for your newborn.
-This is a personal project for new parents to stay organized, track milestones, and preserve precious moments. 🍼✨
+Welcome to the New Baby Manual, a lovingly curated guide to help you care for your newborn.
+This personal project is designed for new parents to stay organized, track milestones, and preserve precious memories. 🍼✨

-> This project has no license.
-Use freely for personal purposes.
+This project has no license.
+Feel free to use, edit, fork, and contribute for personal or community use.